sambaiz/cdkbot/README.md

 ### FYI: Why deploys before merged, not after merged?

 cdk deploy fails unexpectedly due to runtime errors of CF template and may need to be fixed.
 Therefore, if it deploys after merged, incorrect codes can be mixed and one or more PRs must be opened to fix, which flagment changes.
-That's why execute commands on PR before merged.
+That's why run commands on PR before merged.

 ## Configurations